 St Augustine's Abbey

-The Abbey was founded in 597 by St Augustin.
-Some major ruins remain of the large abbey church from the romanesque period that replaced the Saxon buildings.
-Here you will also find remains of Saxon tombs and, to the east, St Pancras Church, a former Pagan temple that was turned into a church by the Christians.
-The abbey was dissolved in 1538 and the church destroyed.
+The abbey was founded in 597 by St Augustine.
+Significant ruins remain from the large abbey church from the Romanesque period which replaced the Saxon buildings.
+Here you will also find remains of Saxon tombs and, to the east, St Pancras Church, a former pagan temple which was converted into a church by Christians.
+The abbey was dissolved in 1538 and the church demolished.
 What remains of the abbey is now occupied by St Augustine's College.
-The early 14C grand door is very interesting.
+The main gate from the early 14C is of particular interest.

 See all tourist sites